lap309/Machine-Learning/4. Model Creation/Clustering/README.md

 # Clustering
-Unsupervised technique where datapoints that are similar are grouped to each other to identify patterns in data
+Unsupervised technique where datapoints that are similar are grouped to each other to identify patterns in data (but the answer is not

 #### Applications of Clustering
 - Looking for trends in data